 He told the recalled Assembly: “The UUP have written today to the head of the civil service to convene all-party talks to establish a programme for government and the minister for finance to reopen the public consultation on the budget.

 “These are measures which should be done now to restore the confidence of the people of Northern Ireland that we all purport to serve.”

-SDLP MLA Matthew O’Toole said that the number of MLAs who support the Northern Ireland Protocol had increased in the recent Assembly election.
+SDLP MLA Matthew O’Toole said the number of MLAs who support the Northern Ireland Protocol increased in the recent Assembly election.

 He asked MLAs: “Why is the DUP holding the people of Northern Ireland to hostage?

-“They say it is all about the (Northern Ireland) Protocol.
+“They say it is all about the protocol.

 “The protocol is an international treaty signed between the UK and the European Union.